Home / Comparisons / Rocket Languages vs Babbel

 Rocket’s audio lessons are a highlight

-While you listen to the audio exercise, a rolling transcript plays underneath the audio controls where you can keep up and see how new words are spelled.
-Then following the audio lesson, you review and reinforce what you just learned through a variety of drills and exercises.
+While you listen to the audio exercise, a rolling transcript plays underneath the audio controls so you can keep up and see how new words are spelled.
+After that, you work some reinforcement drills to make sure everything sticks.

-In this respect, it is kind of like a live class followed by homework.
-These reinforcement drills include listen and repeat-style drills, flashcards, quizzes, and my personal favorite, the chance to reenact the underlying conversation from the audio lesson by playing the part of one of the two speakers.
+You’ll do listen-and-repeat drills, flashcards, quizzes, and my personal favorite, the chance to reenact the 30-minute conversation by playing the part of one of the two speakers.

-However, I need to note at this point that the audio lessons and reinforcement drills are just the main portion of the Rocket program, regardless of whether you are learning Italian or French, for example.
+It’s worth noting that the audio lessons and reinforcement drills are just the main portion of the Rocket program, regardless of whether you are learning Italian, French, or another language.

 The other half of the lessons in each module are Language & Culture Lessons.
-In these lessons, Rocket dives deep into a specific grammar principle, which they break down with short explanations, examples and graphics.
+In these lessons, Rocket dives deep into a specific grammar principle, with plenty of examples and graphics to help you make sense of everything.

 Rocket Spanish language and culture lessons